Majestic Dimensional Fidelity

 We constantly strive to push the boundaries of what can be done.
 Our techniques, tools and general philosophy are outlined below and on our Audio Evolution page.

-In other words, does it capture and involve you, and does it make you want to listen more?
+Judging sound quality, like judging food or art, is rather subjective.
+At Majestic, we first ask a question: does it have emotional impact?
+In other words, does the sound capture and involve you and does it make you want to listen more?

-A related question is, does it achieve the intended goal of the production?
-In some cases, the goal might be to make you feel as if you are in the room with the musicians, with the elements like the singer, the brass section, the guitars being so real you feel you can reach out and touch them.
+The second question is does it achieve the intended goal of the production?
+In some cases, the goal might be to make you feel as if you are in the room with the musicians with the instruments so real you feel you can reach out and touch them.
+In other cases, the intention might be artistic abstraction: retro, huge in a stadium, a 50's vibe etc. In each of these cases, you want to be fully convinced of the intended sonic vision.

 Great Songs and Passionate Performances